 a)

-Here, the beam converges from the convex lens to point P. This image P will now act as an object for the new lens, which is placed 12 cm from it and focal length being 20 cm.
+Here, the beam converges from the convex lens to point P. This image P will now act as an object for the new lens, which is placed 12 cm from it, with a focal length of 20 cm.

 So,